masautt/typescript-compiler-showcase/as1/README.md

 ![isSeparator FSM](./img/isSeparatorFSM.PNG 'isSeparatorFSM')

+You can test this RegEx and view the FSM at [debuggex.com](https://www.debuggex.com/r/u74DLjJOJmaoeZ5K).

 #### Removing `Comments` Using Regex

 The following Regex will replace any substring of the input string that's wrapped in exclamation marks (`!!`) with a blank space (`_`).